Pooja Hegde: Commercial success and fluctuations (2018–2024)

 In 2023, she starred opposite Salman Khan in Kisi Ka Bhai Kisi Ki Jaan, directed by Farhad Samji.
 She played the role of a Telugu girl who transforms the life of the protective and solitary Bhaijaan (played by Khan).
 Ronak Kotecha of The Times of India, wrote, "Pooja has a meaty role, which she pulls off confidently, but could have dialed down over-the-top filmy antics."
 The film also underperformed commercially.

 Recent work (2025–present)

 Following a year hiatus, Hegde began 2025 by playing a journalist Diya opposite Shahid Kapoor in the Hindi action thriller Deva.
 Vinamra Mathur from Firstpost stated that she was "severely underutilized".
 It had poor box-office returns.
 She next played Rukmini, a veterinarian opposite Suriya in Karthik Subbaraj's Tamil film Retro.
 Avinash Ramachandran of The Indian Express was appreciative of her "convincing performance".
 The film emerged a commercial success.
 Later, she made a special appearance in the Tamil film Coolie, starring Rajinikanth and directed by Lokesh Kanagaraj.
 Her glamorous performance in the dance number "Monica" became widely popular and earned praise from Italian actress Monica Bellucci.
-The sequence was physically demanding, filmed in extreme heat, humidity, and dust at a port, causing sunburns, blisters, and lasting tan lines.
-Marking her first major dance performance after recovering from a ligament tear, it required significant resilience, notably while filming on Maha Shivaratri (26 February 2025), when she performed despite fasting.